 Technically we live in democracies, actually in post democracies and plutocracies.
 Sovereign democracy finds a balance of power between the highest authority and its representation.
 Instead of voting every four to five years, the citizen obtains “sovereign rights”, enabling him/her to shape the democratic community according to his/her values and priorities.
 Sovereign democracy holds the people accountable and simultaneously allows for more freedom.

 There is an alternative to the extremes “free trade” (the more open, the better) and “protectionism” (the more closed, the better). „Trade for Good“ views trade as a means for the implementation of human rights and labour law, for the increase of social cohesion and distributive justice as well as for efficient climate and environmental protection.
 It disenchants the “free trade religion“ and provides a convincing alternative to WTO & Co.

 Let us save the Euro / Ways out of the European Union’s crisis

-Banks of the future / For an ethical financial landscape
+Banks of the future / For an ethical financial system

 Fair taxation / Alternatives to location competition

 Pensions / Between private pensions and the intergenerational contract